-Upward or downward Other comprehensive income arising from changes in fair value Inputs Movements Favorable Unfavorable Favorable Unfavorable December 31, 2022 Financial assets at fair value through profit or loss Equity investments without an active market-market approach Market liquidity discount 1% 322 (322) - -
+Upward or downward Current profit (loss) arising from changes in fair value Other comprehensive income arising from changes in fair value Inputs Movements Favorable Unfavorable Favorable Unfavorable December 31, 2023 Financial assets at fair value through profit or loss Equity investments without an active market-market approach Market liquidity discount 1% 343 (343) - - December 31, 2022 Financial assets at fair value through profit or loss Equity investments without an active market-market approach Market liquidity discount 1% 322 (322) - -

-The favorable and unfavorable effects represent the changes in fair value, and the fair value is based on a variety of unobservable inputs, calculated using a valuation technique.
+The favorable and unfavorable effects represent the changes in fair value, and fair value is based on a variety of unobservable inputs calculated using a valuation technique.
 If the fair value of a financial instrument is affected by more than one input, the above table only reflects the effect of changes in a single input, and it does not take into account the correlation and variability between the inputs.